massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 #### Task 2: Delete a resource group

-1. At the prompt, enter the following command, and then select Enter to delete the **SecureFunction** resource group:
+1. At the command prompt, enter the following command, and then select Enter to delete the **SecureFunction** resource group:

     ```
     az group delete --name SecureFunction --no-wait --yes